Allergies to Insect Stings

 Severe allergic sting reactions are treated with epinephrine (adrenaline), either self-injected or administered by a doctor.
 Usually, this injection will stop the development of a more severe allergic reaction.

 In some cases, intravenous fluids, oxygen, and other treatments are also necessary.
 Once stabilized, you are sometimes required to stay overnight at the hospital under close observation.
 People who have had previous allergic reactions to an insect sting must remember to carry epinephrine with them wherever they go.
-Also, because one dose may not be enough to reverse an allergic reaction, immediate medical attention following an insect sting is still recommended.
+Immediate medical attention following an insect sting is still recommended.

 How Can I Avoid Being Stung?